LorenzoCorbella74/my-engine-2d/README.md

 ## Localization

 The engine provide a sinple class to manage locale translations.
-Put in the assets folder a folder called `i18n` or configure its name in the configuration object and the engine will load the relevant json files on engine bootstrap.
+Put in the assets folder a folder called `i18n/data` (or configure its name in the configuration object) and the engine will load the relevant json files on engine bootstrap.
 The default locale is the `navigator.language` so use as names of the .json files appropiate names.

 ### Utils